Bachman's warbler: Conservation

 Bachman's warbler was originally collected by John Bachman in South Carolina in 1832 and described by Audubon in 1833 from skins mailed by Bachman.
 It remained largely unknown until the mid-1880s.
 It is believed that selective logging in the 1800s briefly benefited the species by providing more habitat.
 It was frequently seen in its breeding habitat from the mid-1880s to 1910.
 However, when clear-cutting began replacing selective logging, sightings of this species grew scarce.
 By the 1930s, sightings were rare, and in 1940 the last definite winter sighting was recorded.
 The last male specimen was collected on March 21, 1941, on Deer Island, Mississippi, while the last female specimen was collected on February 28, 1940, on Ship Island, Mississippi.

 Reports of birds from the Missouri and Arkansas breeding grounds lasted through the 1940s, while birds were reported breeding in South Carolina's I'on Swamp until 1953.
 Individuals were reported from Fairfax County, Virginia, in 1954 and 1958, and a male was seen singing near I'on Swamp in April 1962.
-On March 30, 1977, an immature female was seen in Brevard County, Florida.
-The last confirmed observation was in Louisiana in 1988.
-Reliable reports of sightings of the species from Congaree National Park in the early 2000s prompted a formal investigation, but were eventually attributed to misidentifications of hooded warbler sightings and northern parula songs.
+On March 30, 1977, an immature female was potentially seen in Brevard County, Florida.
+The last confirmed observation was in Louisiana in 1988, though it remains controversial.
+Reports of sightings of the species from Congaree National Park in the early 2000s prompted a formal investigation, but were eventually attributed to misidentifications of hooded warbler sightings and northern parula songs.
 A thorough and systematic search using playback of recorded Bachman's warbler songs did not reveal any territorial males and did not provoke any aggressive response from other bird species, and the survey leaders concluded the species was not present in the park during their search.

 The main factor contributing to the species' decline was habitat destruction.
 It is thought to have nested in canebrakes, the loss of which threatened the species' survival, as did the loss of wintering habitat in the Caribbean and plume hunting.
 Small-scale logging in the 1800s may actually have increased the Bachman warbler's breeding habitat.
 Clearcutting of its habitat and the draining of swamps via water channels are the two main causes of its habitat destruction.
 While it is unknown whether habitat change in its wintering grounds of Cuba affected the species, it is believed that a winter hurricane in 1932 could have dealt the species a crippling blow, making them too rare to find each other and mate on their breeding grounds.
 The United States Fish and Wildlife Service proposed on Sept.
 29, 2021 to declare the species extinct following a lack of evidence of its survival; the species was delisted and declared extinct in October 2023 in accordance with the Endangered Species Act.